 From April 10-12, 2012, Alaska’s Department of Health and Social Services reported three suspected cases of paralytic shellfish poisoning caused by blooms of the harmful alga Alexandrium.
 All three individuals ate shellfish harvested in the Juneau area that weekend.

 This isn’t the first time NOAA offices have cooperated to warn harvesters in remote locations of toxin-tainted shellfish.
-Over a holiday weekend in 2010, state officials broadcast a message over the NOAA Weather Radio frequency to warn bivalve gatherers in Maine.
+Over a holiday weekend in 2010, state officials broadcasted a message over the NOAA Weather Radio frequency to warn bivalve gatherers in Maine.
 In June of last year, authorities in Alaska used the channel to issue a strongly worded warning to the public that “eating a single mussel could result in death.”